-WIPO To Proceed On Broadcasting Treaty Talks Without Webcasting05/05/2006 by William New, Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.Negotiators at the World Intellectual Property Organization today scheduled another meeting on a proposed broadcasters’ rights treaty before deciding whether to recommend a full negotiation.
+WIPO To Proceed On Broadcasting Treaty Talks Without Webcasting05/05/2006 by William New, Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.Negotiators at the World Intellectual Property Organization today scheduled another meeting on a proposed broadcasters’ rights treaty before deciding whether to recommend a full negotiation.
 They also took the significant step of putting an unpopular proposal to include webcasting in the treaty on a separate, later negotiating track.The conclusion of the five-day meeting of the Standing Committee on Copyright and Related Rights was to hold another meeting of the committee in the first week of September focused only on traditional broadcasting and cablecasting.
 The group’s recommendation will be made to the late September WIPO General Assembly.
 Proponents of a treaty are seeking a recommendation that the General Assembly set a diplomatic conference, or full negotiation.A key sticking point during the week was whether or how to include transmissions of broadcast over the Internet.
 The United States, whose webcasting proposal had been included as an annex to the draft treaty, fought to include webcasting, but this was put off to another committee meeting to be held in 2007.
 A European Union proposal to include simulcasting (which are simultaneous transmissions of broadcasts over the Internet), was also in the annex and also was put off with webcasting.“It was a successful conclusion,” said WIPO Deputy Director General Rita Hayes, noting that the majority of member states opposed the inclusion of webcasting at this time.
 “They still have a lot of hard work ahead.”
 She said she hoped the committee could progress enough in September to recommend a diplomatic conference.A key issue for the September meeting will be remaining references in the text of the draft traditional broadcasting treaty proposal that refer to transmissions over computer networks, as these are also webcasting, sources said.The September copyright committee meeting will be based on existing proposals and the input from this 1-5 May committee meeting.
 For the webcasting/simulcasting track, written proposals are due by 1 August.The United States accepted the bifurcation with the condition that if no diplomatic conference is recommended in September on traditional broadcasting, webcasting would be back in for future talks.
 This was not formally accepted by the full meeting, but could end up being the case, participants said.
 The EU raised concerns about national treatment as some of its members already have laws covering simulcasting, and sources said the national treatment issue would be considered further as well.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"WIPO To Proceed On Broadcasting Treaty Talks Without Webcasting" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.